varunbehere/React-JS/readme.md

 ### How it works ?
 (Basic)
 The code is based on browser completely for rendering the webpages.
 That is code written is coded in react-js and then the browser creates the webpage from it.

 **_Note:_**
-1. JS isnt completely configured it still has some issues with the SEO (Search iengine optimisation).
+1. React JS isnt completely configured it still has some issues with the SEO (Search iengine optimisation).

+## Few things that you may need
+- <code>class</code> is a keyword in JS which is further extended in react which is why we use <code>className</code>.